jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 - Team's Work
 - All Work

 If you type a keyword, the work item summaries that contain that keyword are displayed.
 You can also filter work items based on values for specific attributes.
-For details, see the following table.
+Type the attribute short form character, like **#** for tags, and the filtering drop-down menu appears with choices.
+The following table lists all the attributes that have short form characters.

 | Attribute type |Attribute example |
 |-------|-------|